NathanielAniban/auth_w_security/README.md

 authentication not only secure but to make the development of authentication fast and easy.

 Features:
-    - Login, Register, and Forgot Password form For Members
+    - Login, Register, and Forgot Password form For Members.
-    - Login w/ Strict Authentication Process for Admin
+    - Login w/ Strict Authentication Process for Admin.
-    - Delete Account on Dashboard
+    - Delete Account on Dashboard.
-    - OTP Request for Forgot Password and Administrator Login Form
+    - OTP Request for Forgot Password and Administrator Login Form.
-    - Timeout Session for Expired OTPs
+    - Timeout Session for Expired OTPs.
-    - Limited Attempts + Timeout Session for Security Measures
+    - Limited Attempts + Timeout Session for Security Measures.

 Tech Stack used:
-    - React/Vite + Typescript
+    - React/Vite + Typescript.
-    - TailwindCss
+    - TailwindCss.
-    - Codeigniter 4 (PHP Framework)
+    - Codeigniter 4 (PHP Framework).
-    - MySQL
+    - MySQL.

 React Libraries used:
-    - js-cookie
+    - js-cookie.
-    - @tailwindcss/vite
+    - @tailwindcss/vite.
-    - tailwindcss
+    - tailwindcss.
-    - react-router-dom
+    - react-router-dom.
-    - lucide-react
+    - lucide-react.